Travellers and managers look set to benefit from new developments in hyperconnectivity and artificial intelligence, says Nick Easen

 On a more basic level the biggest frustration for business travellers is still connection to wifi – it’s a major bugbear.
 The need to be continually connected to the internet is without question the one improvement that executive travellers would finally like solved once and for all.

-So destinations should consider that maybe the quickest win in the provision of smart tourism is the simple provision of free wifi for all.
+So destinations should consider that maybe the quickest win in the provision of smart tourism is the simple provision of free Wireless free internet access for all.
 Now that would be a smart start.

 Smart tourism services